hoinmic/pv_openhab/README.md

-# Photovoltaic control and visualisation
+# Smarthome control and visualisation

 Photovoltaic monitoring and smart control of consumers.

-The control is done with Openhab.
-The evaluation is displayed with Grafana.
-Setting up the target system can be done with Ansible.
+Key features:
+- Control with Openhab
+- Visualisation with Grafana
+- Automated setup and maintenance of devices with ansible
+- Remote control of v-zug devices

 ## Screenshots